paul-pias/Object-Detection-and-Distance-Measurement/README.md

     $ pip3 install torch===1.2.0 torchvision===0.4.0 -f https://download.pytorch.org/whl/torch_stable.html
 ```
 or please follow the instruction from [Pytorch](https://pytorch.org/)
+#### For installing the "win32com.client" which is Text-to-Speech module for windows you have follow this
+First open the cmd as an administrator, then run
+        $ python -m pip install pywin32
+            import win32com.client
+            speaker = win32com.client.Dispatch("SAPI.SpVoice")
+            speaker.Speak("Good Morning")

 If you want to run object detection and distance measurement on a video file just use write the name of the video file to store it in the variable named "videofile" and pass the variable to cv2.VideoCapture() method as follows-
 ``` python